ehom/message-lint/README.md

 | `...` 3 periods (U+002E)                                        |                                |

-## What happens if you don't check your source content?
+## Why you should check your source content?

-Checking your source content for L12y issues will save you time and money if you do it early in the product development life cycle (PDLC).
+Checking your source content for L12y issues will save time and money if you do it early in the product development life cycle (PDLC).

-Localization specialist will be grateful too :smile:
+Localization specialists will be grateful too :smile:

 ## Getting Started